Life – Terror. Ecstasy. Fight. Denial. Flight. Failure. PAIN. Forgiveness. Reconciliation. Hope. Love. Peace – Death.

 Introductions

-Steve didn’t actually say the words ‘girl friend’ but it was definitely implied. …’keep off’
+Steve didn’t actually say the words ‘girl friend’ but it was definitely implied. …’keep off’.

 She seemed to want to talk to me.
-I told her I was in a band, she claimed to have seen us play, only a couple of weeks ago in another venue across town, The Sportsman.
-Irene was not as fit as Gail, Irene had ‘all’ her clothes on!
+I told her I was in a band, she claimed to have seen us play, only a couple of weeks ago, in another venue across town, The Sportsman.
+Irene was not as fit as Gail, Irene had all her clothes on!

 I am shit at coping off but for some reason Gail and I clicked.

 No doubt about it , she was a looker, (normally) way out of my league but for some reason she seemed interested in me.
 They were both very much part of a Liverpool ‘it’ crowd.
 Trendy, attractive people, a scene.
 I definitely was not.
 She dropped many names none of who I knew?
 A trend test?
-To see how ‘cool’ (or uncool) I was?
+To see how cool (or uncool) I was?

 The Sportsman was a trendy, busy venue.
 A ‘scalp’ for any new band to play.
 We had worked hard to get gigs there.
-We had gone down well to a full house.
-I remember the gig as it was a success.
+We had gone down well, to a full house.
+I remember the gig was a success.
+I had been wearing a blue, one piece, boiler suit and white boxing boots, dyed, bright-blue, collar length hair (and my signature yellow glasses of course).

 Dad also worked at the same company, as transport manager, in an office, nowhere near the workshops where I was based.
-So as not to embarrass him (too much), Pre-performance I would dye my hair with coloured, vegetable dye.
+So as not to embarrass him (too much), Pre-performance I would dye my hair with vegetable dye.
 That way, I could wash/rinse it out the following morning before going to work.

-This Sportsman gig – my hair was dyed blue, to match my blue boiler-suit.
+The Sportsman gig – my hair was dyed blue, to match my blue boiler-suit.

 Steve, Gail and Irene announced their departure from Erics’, the girls confirming their plans to move on to a party, a ‘stay behind’ at the Sportsman Bar, Jeff and I were remaining at Eric’s.
-Right at the death Gail said ‘why don’t you come with us’?
+Right at the death Gail said, “why don’t you come with us”?

 They left.
 We remained for another hour or so.

-Jeff wasn’t as keen as myself although he did appreciate my enthusiasm, girls like Gail were not interested in the likes of myself and Jeff?
+Jeff wasn’t as keen as myself although he did appreciate my enthusiasm, girls like Gail were not ever interested in the likes of myself and Jeff?
 She was fit as fuck, way out of our league, I would be a fool not to go for it?
 To give it a try?
 I was already besotted, excited, struck by the mythical, romantic, thunderbolt, cupids arrow.

 We went to the Sportsman and, remarkably, we got in.